-He must show knowledge, understanding and proficiency in these areas.
-They are, by the very fact, required by Table A-VI/3 of STCW Convention.
+He must show knowledge, understanding, and proficiency in these areas.
+They are, by the very fact, required by Table A-VI/3 of the STCW Convention.

-b) Use of water for fire extinguishing, the effect on ship stability, precautions and corrective procedures
+b) Use of water for fire extinguishing medium, the effect on ship stability, precautions, and corrective procedures

 c) Communication and coordination during fire-fighting operations